 It consists of the elements ether and air.

-Ether is the space we absorb with physical presence, and the air element is the air that we breathe in and that becomes life energy.
+The air element is the air that is breathed in and transformed into life energy.

 It consists of the elements fire and water.